 \section{Introduction}

 Social media platforms such as X, Facebook, and Sina Weibo have transformed how billions of people communicate and share information, becoming major hubs for content creation, dissemination, and engagement.
 To maintain a healthy online environment, platform operators implement content moderation policies to identify and prevent policy violations.
-Under these constraints, users may develop language expression—such as coded language, metaphors, or ambiguous expressions—to circumvent automated detection \cite{hunt2025digital}, creating an adversarial interaction between user tactics and platform enforcement.
+Under these constraints, users may develop unique language expressions—such as coded language, metaphors, or ambiguous phrases—to circumvent automated detection~\cite{hunt2025digital}, creating an adversarial dynamic between user tactics and platform enforcement.

-Simultaneously, private or direct messaging channels can provide fertile ground for covert communications, where individuals seeking to coordinate scams, illicit trade, or other criminal activities mask their intentions with subtle linguistic shifts.
+Simultaneously, private or direct messaging channels can provide fertile ground for covert communication, where individuals seeking to coordinate scams, illicit trade, or other criminal activities mask their intentions through subtle linguistic shifts.
 The evolution of these hidden tactics complicates the task of law enforcement and platform moderators, who must balance effective oversight against privacy and free expression concerns.
 Employing simulation-based approaches to examine how language evolves under various moderation policies can shed light on emerging patterns of evasion.
-Such insights enable stakeholders to refine their tools and policies, reducing the spread of harmful content while preserving open, vibrant communication within social ecosystems.
+Such insights enable stakeholders to refine their tools and policies, reducing the spread of harmful content while preserving open and vibrant communication within social ecosystems.